Kinovarobotics/kinova-movo/docs/Concepts/c_using_demos.md

 	XXX_teleop.launch: Launch the joystick teleop node.
 You will be able to move the robot around with the joystick connected to the computer or directly with the Movo.
 	XXX_assisted_teleop.launch: Launches the teleop.launch node and uses a footprint area around the robot to avoid collision with surrounding objects. dance_invitation.launch: Movo will track your face and when it recognizes a face it will position itself and ask the user if it wants to dance.
 If it does, it will extend its right arm.
 You will 		be able to control Movo by applying forces on the end effector and make it move.
-	face_tracking: The face_tracking will launch and will follow a person's face (after recognizing it).
+	face_tracking: The face_tracking will launch and the kinect will follow a person's face (after recognizing it).
 If you move to fast, the head may not follow you. tuck_robot.launch: Will tuck the robot.
 -----------------------------------------------------------------------------------------------------------------